 FTA releases annual transit funding apportionments in the spring.
-Under the guidance of the Transit TAC RPC staff will develop the annual Program of Projects for FTA formula funds and follow the requisite public outreach methodology, as described in the Public Participation Guide.
-RPC staff will continue to work with transit agencies in identifying alternatives sources of funding.
+Under the guidance of the Transit TAC Staff will develop the annual Program of Projects for FTA formula funds and follow the requisite public outreach methodology, as described in the Public Participation Guide.
+Staff will continue to work with transit agencies in identifying alternatives sources of funding.
 Staff will coordinate with LADOTD on the award of 5310.

-Program of Projects, Split Letter Timeline: Transit funding apportionments usually take place in Q3 or Q4.
+Program of Projects, Split Letter

+Transit funding apportionments usually take place in Q3 or Q4.